 Under one of our contracts with Thryv, Inc. (formerly known as Dex Media, Inc., successor in interest to Yellowpages.com LLC) ("Thryv"), we generate revenues from our local leads platform.
-This local leads platform agreement, which expires December 31, 2019, provides Thryv flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract and provides Thryv with certain termination rights upon four months notice.
-We expect Thryv may decrease the number of new advertiser accounts with us and may elect to migrate certain active accounts to itself or a third-party provider small business accounts and related revenues, as well as reduced contribution and profitability.
+This local leads platform agreement expires December 31, 2019 and we expect the remaining active accounts to be migrated or to wind down at that time.
+The local leads platform agreement provides Thryv flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract and provides Thryv with certain termination rights upon four months notice.
+We expect Thryv may decrease the number of new advertiser accounts with us and may elect to migrate certain active accounts to itself or a third-party provider which would result in fewer small business accounts and related revenues, as well as reduced contribution and profitability.
 Thryv's small business account base utilizing our platform has declined, and to the extent declines occur in their business, their small business accounts may spend fewer dollars on our pay-for-call services.
-We expect Thryv and local leads platform advertisers in future periods will comprise lower total revenues compared to previous periods and Thryv as a percentage of our total revenue may also comprise a smaller percentage of our total revenue.
-We also have separate pay-for-call services and distribution partner agreements with Thryv and separate reseller partner agreements with Thryv for pay-for-call and call analytics services.
-Thryv is our largest reseller partner and was responsible for 26% of our total revenues for the six months ended June 30, 2019.
-It is possible that changes to our relationship and agreements with Thryv may occur and result in a significant reduction in the paid account fees, agency fees, and per call or lead fees that we receive from Thryv.
-There can be no assurance that our business with Thryv in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts, and if renewed, the contracts may be on less favorable terms to us, any of which could have a material adverse effect on our future operating resu
+We expect Thryv and local leads platform agreements with Thryv for zorentage of our total revenue may also comprise a smaller percentage of our total revenues compared to previous periods and Thryv as a percentage of our total revenue may also comprise a smaller percentage of our total revenues.
+Thryv is our largest reseller partner agreements with Thryv for pay-for-call and call analytics services.
+Thryv is our largest reseller partner agreements with Thryv and separate reseller partner agreements with Thryv for pay-for-call and periate leads that we receive from Thryv.
+There can be no assurance that our business with Thryv in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts set to expire in December 31, 2019, and if renewed, the contracts are likely to be on less favorable terms to us, any of which could have a material adverse effect on our future operating results.

 We also have agreements with advertising agencies, such as Resolution Media and OMD Digital, who act on an advertiser's behalf and may represent more than one advertiser that utilizes our products and services.
 Our primary agreements with Resolution Media and OMD Digital are for pay-for-call services whereby we charge an agreed-upon price for qualified calls or leads from our network and call analytic services.
-Resolution Media and OMD Digital accounted for 12% and less than 10% of total revenues, respectively, for the six months ended June 30, 2019.
+Resolution Media and OMD Digital accounted for 10% and less than 10% of total revenues, respectively, for the nine months ended September 30, 2019.